Questions for ex-FBI director could make for a bombshell hearing

 Independent Senator Angus King, who is on the intelligence committee, cautioned that Comey's testimony could be tempered by requests from former FBI director Robert Mueller, who was appointed special counsel by the U.S. Justice Department to look into the Russia-Trump controversy.

-"It may be that director Mueller wants to limit the testimony to not prejudice the investigation that's going on," he said.
+"It may be that director Mueller wants to limit the testimony to not prejudice the investigation that's going on," King said.

 Still, King said he would be surprised if Comey agreed to testify without having something important to say.